The Shawl Project

 Responding to COVID-19, our makers pivoted to making masks for community distribution, and produced more than 4,000 masks to date!

-Our members are passionate about intergenerational transfers of knowledge and hope through art.
+Members of The Shawl Project are passionate about intergenerational transfers of knowledge and hope through art.

 With an emphasis on engaging young people, TSP participants transfer their knowledge of crochet, knitting, and other fiber arts to those who want to learn.
 Sometimes partnering with other organizations, The Shawl Project has donated many hand-crafted blankets and shawls to the homeless, veterans, and otherwise marginalized people in our local community and across the city.